vnarendrareddy/AWS-Cloud-Architect-Nano-Degree-Securing-the-Recipe-Vault-Web-Application/README.md

 - Delete your cloud formation stacks.

 ## _Optional Standout Suggestion_ Exercise 7 - Enjoying the Spoils of Your Good Security Work!

-Bake one of the desserts from the recipe text files and submit a picture. :-)